priscillacamargo/Design-system-assignment/README.md

 ## Assumptions

 - I didn't focus on fine tunning deployments
-- Created composable components using atom design principles
+- Created composable components using atomic design principles
-- The isolated components still use variables from the theme (assuming that the Design System is opinionated)
+- The isolated components still use some variables from the theme (assuming that the Design System is opinionated)
 - Just created a small test example didn't focus in extensive test implementation
-- I didn't set react router to manage several pages- I focused in the concepts important for the design system
+- I didn't set react router to manage several pages- I focused on the concepts more relevant for the design system
-- I didn't set a persistence for the theme - I focused in the concepts important for the design system
+- I didn't set a browser persistence for the theme - I focused on the concepts more relevant for the design system

 ## From Vite Readme